You’ve made a profit and are thinking about paying it out to shareholders. Here’s all you need to know about dividends in Singapore.

 Can I pay myself dividends instead of salary and save on taxes?

-Dividends are what you and the other shareholders receive as a bonus for having a profitable business.
+So look at it this way: dividends are what you and other shareholders receive as a bonus for having a profitable business.